apratik/RecessionForecast/README.md

 This is a script developed in R-Studio to forecast the odds of a recession in USA.

 # How does it function
 You don't need to input any variable.
 It's all code it for you.
+Well, you just need your QUANDL API KEY.

 The software will download the information related with the PMI, 10-year treasury bond yield, 3-month treasury bond yield, unemployment rate and known crisis periods in order to feed the logistic regression model to forecast the odds of a recession in United States.